-- 1) Fees and charges to be paid upon initial permit issuance. - 2) Effluent limits based on applicable pretreatment standards, local limits, and state and local law. - Requirements for installation and maintenance of inspection and sampling facilities compatible with facilities of the District. - 4) Special conditions as the District may reasonably require under particular circumstances of a given discharge, including sampling locations, frequency of sampling, identification of pollutants to be monitored, sample types, and standards for testing and a reporting schedule. - 5) Requirements for installation and maintenance of BMPs. - 6) Compliance schedules. - Requirements for submission of special technical reports or discharge reports that differ from those prescribed by these Rules and Regulations. - An effective date and expiration date of the permit (in no case more than 5 years). - Requirements for maintaining and retaining plant records relating to wastewater discharge as specified by the District, DEQ, and EPA, and affording District access for purposes of inspection and copying. - 10) Requirements for inspection and surveillance by District personnel and access to the Industrial User's parcel. - 11) Requirements for immediate notification to the District of any new introduction of wastewater constituents or any substantial change in the volume or character of the wastewater constituents, including listed or characteristic hazardous wastes, being introduced into the public sewerage system or any significant change in the production where the permit incorporates equivalent mass or connection limits calculated from a production based standard. - 12) Requirements to develop a written plan for slug control and notification to the District of slug discharges and changes at the Industrial User's facility affecting the potential for a slug discharge. - 13) Other conditions as deemed appropriate by the District to ensure compliance with these Rules and Regulations and federal and state statutes, and Administrative Rules. - 14) Statement of applicable civil and criminal penalties for violation of pretreatment standards and requirements, and any applicable compliance schedule. - 15) Duty to reapply and obtain a new permit should the permittee wish to continue the activity regulated by the discharge permit following the expiration date of the discharge permit.
+- a.
+Fees and charges to be paid upon initial permit issuance. - b.
+Effluent limits based on applicable Pretreatment Standards, local limits, and state and local law. - c.
+Requirements for installation and maintenance of inspection and sampling facilities compatible with facilities of the District at the permittee's expense. - d.
+Special conditions as the District may reasonably require under particular circumstances of a given discharge, including, but not limited to, self-monitoring requirements, access to sampling locations, frequency of sampling, identification of pollutants to be monitored, sample types, standards for testing, and a reporting schedule based on federal, state and local laws.
+Reporting requirements shall include the provisions in 40 CFR 403.12(g) to demonstrate continued compliance through monitoring and analysis. - e.
+Requirements for installation and maintenance of BMPs. - f.
+Compliance schedules, as necessary, for installation of additional pretreatment and or operations and maintenance to meet a Pretreatment Standard.
+The shortest possible schedule for achieving compliance with Standard is required. - g.
+Requirements for submission of special technical reports or discharge reports that differ from those prescribed by these Rules and Regulations. - h.
+An effective date and expiration date of the permit (in no case more than five (5) years). - i.
+Requirements for maintaining and retaining plant records relating to wastewater discharge as specified by the District, DEQ, and EPA, and affording District access for purposes of inspection and copying. - j.
+Requirements for inspection and surveillance by District personnel and access to the Industrial User's parcel. - k.
+Requirements for immediate notification to the District of any new introduction of wastewater constituents or any substantial change in the volume or character of the wastewater constituents, including listed or characteristic hazardous wastes, being introduced into the public sewerage system or any significant change in the production where the permit incorporates equivalent mass or concentration limits calculated from a production-based standard. - Requirements to develop a written plan for slug control and notification to the District of slug discharges and changes at the Industrial User's facility affecting the potential for a slug discharge. - m.
+Other conditions as deemed appropriate by the District to ensure compliance with these Rules and Regulations and federal and state statutes, and Administrative Rules. - n.
+Statement of applicable civil and criminal penalties for violation of Pretreatment Standards and requirements, and any applicable compliance schedule.
+Such schedule may not extend the time for compliance beyond that required by federal, state, or local law.

-- 16) Requirements that samples and measurements taken for purposes of monitoring be representative of the monitored activity, including, but not limited to, the volume and nature of the discharge. - 17) Statement of non-transferability without prior notification to the District in accordance with Section 4.3.3.g of these Rules and Regulations and provision of a copy of the existing permit to the new owner or operator.
+- Duty to reapply and obtain a new permit should the permittee wish to continue the activity regulated by the discharge permit following the expiration date of the discharge permit. - p.
+Requirements that samples and measurements taken for purposes of monitoring be representative of the monitored activity, including, but not limited to, the volume and nature of the discharge. - q.
+Statement of non-transferability without prior notification to the District in accordance with Section 6.5.4 of these Rules and Regulations and provision of a copy of the existing permit to the new owner or operator. - r.
+Requirements that all sampling data reported to the District include complete and accurate chain-of-custody forms.

-4.3.3.e Permit Appeals or Modifications
+M. Permit Appeals or Modifications